leya-kurian/VoiceVigil/Readme.md

 1. Upload an audio file to check whether it is real or fake.
 2. The result will be displayed on the web page.

+## Demo Video

+To see the Deepfake Audio Detection project in action, watch the [demo video](https://github.com/leya-kurian/VoiceVigil/blob/e98c4a32af5cff9a78c5d3263fb823a91d001795/DEMO%20VIDEO.mp4).

 ## Importance and Advantages